About

 Writing

-I write blog posts on weekdays and weeknotes on Sundays.
-I also put up notes from books I've read, courses I've done, etc.
+I write blog posts on Mondays, Wednesdays and Fridays and weeknotes on Sundays.

 I write about a lot of different things, though most posts pertain in some way to technology, politics or culture.
 These are quite broad categories, so here are some good, hopefully representative posts to give you a more specific idea: